zhiburt/expectrl/README.md

 - It has an `async` support (To enable them you must turn on an `async` feature).
 - It supports logging.
 - It supports interact function.
-- It has a Windows support.
+- It works on windows.

 ## Notes